Which toys should I choose for my toddler?

 As early intervention therapists we spend a lot of time down on the floor playing with young children, and we frequently get asked for toy recommendations.
 Here are some general tips for choosing the right toys and how to play with them.

 We have also compiled a list of our favorites toys along with specific play ideas for each one.
 Please see the individual links below.
 These are non-sponsored posts and do not contain affiliate links.
-We will be adding to this list over time with more recommendations so be sure to check back.

 Some toys and household items may contain choking hazards.
 Please be sure to check each product’s cautionary statements and age recommendations, and do not leave your child unsupervised.